 I discovered Click to Tweet a few months ago, and knew it would be a perfect fit for our blog.

 Click to Tweet is a quick, easy way for readers to Tweet about your post (using text that you select).
 You simply hit the bird icon on your WordPress dashboard, and type in the text you want others to tweet.
 The plugin does the rest.
-Now, your readers are only one click away from spreading your insightful and inspiring words throughout the Twitter-verse!
+Now, your readers are only one click away from spreading your insightful and inspiring words throughout the X-verse!
 Go ahead and try it.
+[Tweet “My first tweet using Click to Tweet on the #iwantclarity blog!”]

 Social Media Sharing